dennis246/fnotes/README.md

-a basic flutter statless project that adds views and stores text
+a basic flutter statless project that adds views and displays text list